 Mysore and in the Accommodation

 At the weekend you will be exploring the beautiful Mysore.
 Getting the opportunity to explore the markets, palace and get a feel for the real India.
 You will still need to be culturally appropriate but this doesn't need to be as formal.
 Harem pants and tee shirts are fine just remember to keep those knees and shoulders covered!

 Too often skirts and shirts that look OK in a store are totally see-through in the sun.
 Hold your clothes up to a window to check if they are suitable.
 We get it ladies, the struggle is real, but please do this test to make sure your clothes are 100% India appropriate.
-For further guidance, check out this video as the advice we give is the same for our projects in Bali and the program in India.
+For further guidance, check out this video as the advice we give is the same for our projects in Bali and the time spent at NIMHANS during the program.

 The main things to consider are:

 Is it opaque?

 Is it going to be cool enough?
 You’re going to be hot whatever you wear, but loose, breathable fabrics help

 Is it loose enough? i.e. It shouldn’t show the outline of your figure